Today, I'm rounding up some of my favorite training tools for practicing throwing the Curveball.

 The sliding Arm Action Trainer Pitch Stix is used to promote healthy use of the shoulder, elbow and wrist during the throwing motion.
 Good for all pitches including the fastball, curveball, slider and changeup.

 The classic L-Screen is a simple tool to help curveballs up and over the L, and tumbling down towards the batter.
 Check out my other post for my favorite L-screen drill here.

 Now go starting practicing your curveball!

 The curveball is a fun and dominant pitch to have in your arsenal.
-Now, let's be clear don't need alllll of these tools to throw a great curveball, but they can help guide your arm and motion to help develop that ever-so-helpful muscle memory.
-I receive a small referral The most important thing you can do, of course, is practice and lean on the guidance of someone who can help you fine-tune your technique and keep your arm healthy for the long haul.
+Now, let's be clear, you don't need alllll of these tools to throw a great curveball, but they can help guide your arm and motion to help develop that ever-so-helpful muscle memory.
+The most important thing you can do, of course, is practice and lean on the guidance of someone who can help you fine-tune your technique and keep your arm healthy for the long haul.